Xetibo/ReSet-Doc/sections/implementation/plugins.typ

   not covered further.
 - *Scripting Languages*\
   Languages like Lua have succeeded integrating in multiple fields such as game programming and even the Neovim editor.
-In both cases it expands the potential functionality by giving developers a fully functional programming language while still keeping the original system with a more performant system programming language.
+In both cases, it expands the potential functionality by giving developers a fully functional programming language while still keeping the original system with a more performant system programming language.
 - *IPC*\
-  With inter process communication, one will have a lot of overhead when talking about a plugin system, however, it is a lot easier to write.
+  With inter-process communication, one will have a lot of overhead when talking about a plugin system, however, it is a lot easier to write.
 For this project, IPC can be considered as a potential solution, should the other alternatives not be viable.